Guruprasad-G/Swarm-Exploration-and-Target-Searching/README.md

 ### Limitations :
   - Continous movement of the robot couldn't be achived.
   - The commuincation is centralized.
-  - The project is implemented on an existing robot(E-puck) and could have been implemented on a custom built robot.
+  - The project is implemented on an existing robot(E-puck)(A better way would be to use a custom built robot).
   - Traget detection through camera of the robot is done through in-built 'recognition node' feature of Webots.
 (A better way would be to use OpenCV)

 ## Wiki : Coming Soon